scalate/scalate/scalate-website/src/documentation/_user-guide.md

 ### Precompiling Templates {#precompiling_templates}

 Scalate currently lazily compiles templates on the fly, then it will cache the compiled template and only recompile it if it detects the source template has changed.

 In production you probably want all your templates to be precompiled so that

 * you can detect at build time any typos in your templates, particularly if you are using [Scaml](scaml-reference.html) or [Ssp](ssp-reference.html) which use static type checking for all expressions in your template.

 * all your templates are immediately available as a fast, compiled JVM .class file rather than taking the overhead of the first request causing a compile phase

 To do this you just need to include the *maven-scalate-plugin* into your project.

-When using the current [scalate build](../building.html) you can precompile any project using the *precompile* profile. e.g.

-{pygmentize:: text}
-cd scalate-war
-mvn install -Pprecompile
-{pygmentize}

-Using a maven profile helps you avoid precompiling in development mode, unless you are happy to take the speed hit - but you can include that when you do a release.
+The plugin only precompiles when you are packaging into a war to avoid slowing down your development mode cycles.

-The [archetypes](archetypes.html) created by the [scalate tool](tool.html) come with this profile enabled already.
+The [archetypes](archetypes.html) created by the [scalate tool](tool.html) come with this plugin enabled already.

 Otherwise you can just add this to your pom.xml